 - In-the-moment conversations or recaps

 - Group-based settings like lunch & learns

-- May be peer-to-peer or employee-to-manager
+- Events that are peer-to-peer or employee-to-manager

-- May be requested or unsolicited
+- Events that are requested or unsolicited

 Despite the power and use of employee feedback for growth, development and to improve performance, it can sometimes be challenging to provide it.
 Too often feedback is given a negative connotation, when at its core it’s simply about giving and receiving information.
 Across many workplaces, people are seeking more frequent and higher quality feedback.